vishnuexe/vishnuexe/README.md

 # Hey, I'm Vishnu! 👋

 I'm currently an ML engineer as well as a co-founder at [Deepflow Technologies](https:www.deepflow.in).
-I like learning and building stuff related to artificial intellignece!
+I like learning and building stuff related to artificial intelligence!

 - 👀 I’m interested in Deeplearning, Computer vision, AI
 - 🌱 I’m currently learning and experimenting on unsupervised deeplearning algorithms